Integrated Systems Delivery. Many building systems, one accountable team.

 What's the smallest project where turnkey makes economic sense?

-Turnkey makes economic sense above ₹50 lakh installed value or any project crossing three or more disciplines; below that, single-discipline contracts are usually more efficient.
-Above ₹50 lakh installed value, or any project crossing three or more disciplines (e.g. AV + security + BMS).
-Below that, single-discipline contracts are usually more efficient.
-Above ₹1 crore, turnkey almost always pays back through reduced coordination friction, fewer change orders, and a clean handover.
+Turnkey makes sense when a project crosses three or more disciplines (e.g. AV + security + BMS) or needs single-point accountability across a whole building — below that, single-discipline contracts are usually more efficient.
+Where the disciplines genuinely interlock, turnkey almost always pays back through reduced coordination friction, fewer change orders, and a clean handover.

 Do you handle import procurement and customs clearance?

-Yes — we handle import procurement, customs clearance, GST compliance and last-mile freight, including cross-border export-import for Nepal, Bangladesh and Bhutan.
-Many of our reference brands (Rako, Fibaro, KNX, JBL Professional, K-array, Yamaha) ship internationally.
-We handle import clearance, customs documentation, GST compliance, and last-mile freight.
-For cross-border projects in Nepal, Bangladesh and Bhutan we additionally manage the export-import route.
+Yes — we handle import procurement, customs clearance, GST compliance and last-mile freight for our India projects.
+Many of our reference brands (Rako, Fibaro, KNX, JBL Professional, K-array, Yamaha) ship internationally; the same discipline carries forward into the planned GCC engagements.

 How is handover documented?